clapscofield/clapscofield/README.md

 <br />

-### I am Clarisse, from Brazil :brazil:
+## About me

-- Computer Science Student @ Universidade Federal de Minas Gerais
+- :computer: I'm currently finishing my Computer Science degree
-- Software Engineer
-- Passionate about data and data science
+- :hourglass_flowing_sand:  Exploring Google Cloud & Microsoft Azure
+- :rocket: Always studying new things and trying code challenges
-- Full stack experience with agile methodology
+- 👩‍💻 Full stack experience with agile methodology
+- :dart: Life Hack: "Heroism at work is to be found in finishing each task."
+- :trophy: Grand Finalist of Research Project at UFMG in 2016
+- :black_nib: Fun fact: I love literature and I am also a book writer <br>

 ## Technologies